chazelton331/mm-concept-detection-experiments/README.md

 The matlab code consists of 4 files which can work as standalone scripts and 4 folders which contains functions, which include algorithm scripts or scripts to run the Demos.
 These 4 files are:
 * <code>SurfExtraction</code>
-    This .m file extracts the SMaL framework by computing the Laplacian Eigenmaps for different features.
+    This file extracts the SMaL framework by computing the Laplacian Eigenmaps for different features.
 * <code>Detector</code>
-    This .m file extracts the SMaL framework by computing the Laplacian Eigenmaps and by fusioning them.
+    This file extracts the SMaL framework by computing the Laplacian Eigenmaps and by fusioning them.
 * <code>UpdateParameters</code>
-    This .m file extracts the SMaL framework by computing the training Laplacian Eigenmaps and then with Incremental method compute the test Laplacian Eigenmaps in batches for different features.
+    This file extracts the SMaL framework by computing the training Laplacian Eigenmaps and then with Incremental method compute the test Laplacian Eigenmaps in batches for different features.
 You can extract your statistics (Average Precision, 11-point Interpolated Precision) using the classes of the
 <code>gr.iti.mklab.detector.statistics</code> package.